WordPress/gutenberg/packages/components/src/combobox-control/README.md

 -   Type: `( args: { item: object } ) => ReactNode`
 -   Required: No

-#### __experimentalRenderNoSuggestionsFound

-Custom component to be rendered when there are no suggestion that matches the current query input

--   Type: `ReactNode`
--   Required: No

 #### __next40pxDefaultSize

 Start opting into the larger default height that will become the default size in a future version.